bruceravel/DnDthings/docs/distant_moon/chapter2.rst

 Anya reported this back to Riverun via the difficult chore of dreamwalking though an open portal.
 Such communications require a psionically sensitive sleeper on the other end much effort on Anya's part.
-Even so, she was only able to report on the broad outline of the fates of the second expedition.
+In this way, she was only able to report on the broad outline of the fates of the second expedition.

 She has been waiting for the third expedition and, armed with more intelligence on activities across Jarn, has a new idea for where to send the third expedition.

 Anya Varothian, 5th level half-elf psionic